 The Readware Institute is the successor of domain expertise and intellectual property (computer algorithms, AI models and systems) acquired over thirty-years of research and development.
 This combination of our intellectual property and domain expertise will prove itself to be essential to the leaders of deep learning and cognitive computing initiatives initiatives trying to solve the problem of generalization and understanding from language (reading comprehension).

-The technology and science were developed and evolved between the years 1984 and 2005.
-The original scientific research of Tom Adi came earlier and then some software was first produced in 1986.
-The technology still exists as does its founders and producers.
-Adi's science is called a new science because (with few exceptions) current studies and products of information technology are based on computer and communications science dating from the 1940s.
+The technology and science were developed and evolved beginning in 1985.
+While technology from the eighties may seem old and outdated, (with few exceptions) current studies and products of information technology are based on computer and communications science dating from the 1940s.
 Specifically, information technology is based on the Turing machine, theories of computability and Shannon's communication and information theories developed at Bell labs.
 Shannon's work developed in respect to engineering problems that did not involve measuring meaning in a conceptual sense or in light of a worldview capable of interpreting conceptual entities.

 I shall remind readers that in the second paragraph of the introduction of Claude Shannon's 1948 paper, he wrote: